 5. Tummy time:

 I discovered the importance of tummy time when my son was two months old.
 As I have already mentioned, my son, as an infant, suffered from gas.
 I tried most of the above techniques to relieve his uneasiness.
-Most of the time I was successful but when I learnt about tummy time and started practicing with my son I observed that he rarely cried because of gas.
+Most of the time I was successful but when I learned about tummy time and started practising with my son I observed that he rarely cried because of gas.
 It is best to give tummy time to your baby two or three times a day.

 - Place your little one on his tummy and let her stay in that position for one or two minutes depending on how long she can stay in that position.

 - Gradually increase the time as your baby gets comfortable.

 Tummy time is not only good for relieving gas but also for strengthening your baby’s neck and back.

 Cumin seeds (Jeera) are best known for their digestive properties and are one of the best Indian home remedies for gas problems in infants.
 Simple cumin water can relieve a gassy baby.

 - Heat approximately a glass of water with a teaspoon of cumin seeds.